littlespray/b1k-baselines/tutorials/openpi.md

 ### Finetune OpenPi

+**
+We provide a OpenPi checkpoint for picking_up_trash task [here](https://drive.google.com/file/d/1G_ACu3uUP_9RmXDgqa7307aFt28G-vJN/view?usp=sharing).
+This checkpoint has been trained for 50k steps.
+If you would like to run eval only feel free to skip to the last section.
+**

 Before we can run training, we need to compute the normalization statistics for the training data.
-Run the script below
+Change line 98 of `compute_norm_stats.py` to be the task name you want (or None to include all tasks), then run the script below

 ```
 uv run scripts/compute_norm_stats.py --config-name pi0_b1k